 Words, Photos & Videos by Riley Matthews

-From epic, big mountain ski runs to hidden après gems, Peaked's top creator dives into the full Canadian winter experience across three timeless resorts.
+From epic, big mountain ski runs to hidden après gems, Peaked's top creator dives into the full Canadian winter experience across six timeless resorts.
+Better still?
+We've got all the best deals for next winter too!

 When I step into Sun Peaks' European-style village, I feel as though I've been transported to the French Alps, with fewer tourists and much more space to play.

-The ski-in, ski-out mountain village makes life easy, and staying at the Sun Peaks Grand Hotel means I'm just steps away from the lifts.
-Each morning, I roll out of bed, grab breakfast at Mantles, and am on the slopes before the first chair could warm up.
+The ski-in/ski-out mountain village makes life easy, and staying at the Sun Peaks Grand Hotel means I'm just steps away from the lifts.
+Each morning, I roll out of bed, grab breakfast at Mantles, and am on the slopes before the first chair can warm up.

 The terrain here is expansive and deliciously irresistible for my type of advanced skiing.
 From wide-open groomers to powder-filled tree runs, there's enough to keep even the most aggressive skiers entertained for days.
 The new West Bowl Express – opened just in time for this winter season – makes available previously untouched terrain and, as I stand at the summit, the mountain stretches out before me in every direction.